Eva-Zhong/movielens_tag_recommendation/README.md

 # About this project

 In this project, I applied a few natural language processing algorithms to identify which tags that users of movielens--a movie recommendation website--applied best characterize these movies.

+Movielens is a movie-recommendation website mainted by GroupLens, University of Minnesota.
+Data gathered through this site has facilitated numerous studies in Recommender Systems.

 My approach is:
 1. Remove duplicate tags (remove capitalization and punctuations)